Welcome to period four of training for cross-country skiing.

 Simple hikes, you do not have to just purely run.
 But you can also walk or do long hikes with poles in very hilly terrain.
 Start to use terrain to your advantage to also introduce a little bit more strength training in an endurance side of things.

 Intensity remains the same.
-Still doing primarily threshold-based with a continued introduction of level four type of intervals.
+Still doing primarily threshold-based with a continued introduction of Level 4-type of intervals.

-New this month is ski walking the week of July 22 and August 5.
+New this month is ski walking.
 Ski walking is an awesome workout that is a staple of our training from now until we are skiing on snow.
 However, we have to use it sparingly.
 Too much and we are not able to absorb it and recover.
 If you have not ski walked before, check out this link:

 We should still make sure the easy days are easy.
 Avoid junk training of medium hard, not easy enough to be tolerated well, promoting recovery, and not hard enough to have the benefits of properly stressing the body with true hard training.